 We leave Kyoto by coach for the ancient Japanese city of Nara, the national capital prior to Kyoto.
 During this period Buddhism became firmly established in Japan under the patronage of nobles who sponsored the buildings and works of art that we shall visit.

 Our first destination is to the impressive Todai-ji, founded in 745 by Emperor Shomu.
-Although rebuilt following a fire in 1709 to two-thirds of its original size it neverheless remains the largest timber building in the world.
-Two seven-metre tall guardian gods flank the entrance, (known as the nandai-mon), to the great Buddha Hall, the Daibutsu-den, which houses the 15-metre tall bronze statue of the great Buddha.
+Although rebuilt following a fire in 1709 to two-thirds of its original size it nevertheless remains the largest timber building in the world.
+Two seven-metre tall guardian gods flank the entrance, (known as the nandai-mon), to the great Buddha Hall, the Daibutsu-den, which houses the 15-metre-tall bronze statue of the great Buddha.
 The original casting was completed in 752, when an Indian priest stood on a special platform and symbolically opened its eyes by painting on the Buddha’s eyes with a huge brush.
 This ceremony was performed before the then retired Emperor Shomu, his wife Komio and the reigning Empress Kogen, together with ambassadors from China, India and Persia.
-Your visit will be a truly amazing experience.

 We then visit the wonderful Nara-koen complex.
 It contains a five-storey pagoda, part of the Kofuku-ji founded in 669, a fine collection of Buddhist statues in the kokuhokan (National Treasure Building) and a 15th-century hall to the north of the pagoda.
 The kokahokan is a treasure trove of early Buddhist statues and although it is not large, each piece has been carefully chosen as a masterpiece of its style and period.